 - 1 teaspoon salt

-- *1 cup chile sauce made from chile ancho
+- 1 cup chile ancho salsa previously prepared and reserved

 You Will Also Need:

-- 40 to 43 corn husks for medium tamales plus more for steaming
+- 50 corn husks for medium tamales plus more for steaming

 - A large steamer pot

-- In another pot add all of the chile ancho(for pork and for masa) and fill with water.
+Remove the stems and seeds from chile ancho, transfer to a pot and cover with water.
 Bring to a boil then reduce the heat and cook for another 10 to 12 minutes.
 Remove from heat and let cool for a few minutes.

-- Drain the peppers and transfer them to a blender.
-Add 3 cups of pork stock or water, 1 tablespoon oregano, 1 tablespoon of garlic powder, 1/2 tablespoon cumin, 2 teaspoons salt, 2 teaspoons black pepper.
-Blend in two batches.
+Drain the peppers and transfer them to a blender.
+Add 3 cups of pork broth(from cooking pork), 1 tablespoon oregano, 1 tablespoon of garlic powder, 1/2 tablespoon cumin, 2 teaspoons salt, 2 teaspoons black pepper.
+Blend in two batches if needed.
 Blend until smooth, set aside 1 cup to add into the masa dough.

-- Once the pork is cooked, remove from the broth and let it cool for a little while.
-When cool enough, shred the pork or cut into bite-size pieces.
-Heat 3 tablespoons of manteca or olive oil to medium heat in a large pot.
+Once the pork is cooked, remove from the broth and let it cool for a little while.
+When cool enough, shred the pork or chop small.
+Heat 3-4 tablespoons of manteca or canola oil to medium heat in a large pot.
 Add the chile ancho sauce from the blender and cook for 5 minutes.
 Add in all of the pork and 1 1/2 to 2 cups of remaining pork broth.
 Cook at a low simmer for 40 to 50 minutes or until the broth reduces.
 Taste for salt.

-- Prepare the masa dough: Combine masa harina, baking powder, bouillon and salt in large bowl, gradually add warm pork or chicken broth.
+Prepare the masa dough: Combine masa harina, baking powder and salt in large bowl, gradually add 4 cups warm pork broth.
 Add 1 cup of reserved chile ancho sauce.
 Using your hands, work into a soft dough.
-In another glass bowl, melt the shortening/manteca.
-Add the shortening and remaining 1/2 cup of warm broth to the masa and work with hands until the masa has a frosting like texture.
+In another glass bowl, melt the manteca.
+Add the lard/manteca and remaining 1 cup of warm broth to the masa and work with hands for 7-10 minutes.
+The masa should have a frosting like texture.
 If the masa seems too thick, add a little more broth.
+Always taste the masa for salt.
+Very important.
 Keep masa covered with a damp paper towel or plastic until ready to use.
-Another popular way of mixing, is to whip the solid manteca or shortening in a stand mixer and gradually add all of the other ingredients until masa forms.

 Prepare large pot to steam tamales, Fill the bottom of a large steamer pot with water.
 Insert the steamer.
 Arrange all of your tamales standing up (open side up).
 I like to take a few extra corn husks and arrange them on top of the filled tamales.
 This will help keep them moist while they steam.
 Turn heat to high to begin steaming, then reduce to medium for the next 90 minutes.
-After the 30 minutes, I add a little more hot water to the steamer.
-Steam for another hour.
-Remove from heat and let stand for 25 to 30 minutes before serving.
-This will yield 48 small/medium tamales.
+After the 45 minutes, I add a little more hot water to the steamer.
+Steam for another 45 minutes.
+Remove from heat and let stand for 30-45 minutes before serving.
+This will yield 48 medium tamales.
 Serve with rice, beans and tomatillo salsa!

 Tips~ When you mix the masa base, I always add equal parts masa harina and liquid/broth.
 This is before the melted manteca or extra broth is added to make it spreadable.
 So if adding chile sauce, that portion would count as a liquid.
 Example: For 5 cups Masa Harina add 4 cups warm water/broth and 1 cup chile sauce.
 The results, for me, is always a well flavored and moist tamal.
 Things I have learned over the years....and still learning.